patternfly/patternfly-react/packages/react-core/src/components/Label/examples/Label.md

 ### Editable label group with add button

-The contents of a label group can be modified by removing labels or adding new ones using the Add button.
-For additional documentation that showcases adding a new label, see [label group demos](/components/label/react-demos).
+The contents of a label group can be modified by removing labels or adding new ones using the add button.
+For additional documentation that showcases adding a new label, see [label demos](/components/label/react-demos).

 ```ts isBeta file="LabelGroupEditableAdd.tsx"
 ```